PACE-challenge/pacechallenge.org/2026/format.md

 ### Indices of inner nodes
 Parameters provided may include labels for inner nodes.
 Here we use the following convention: the root of the $i$-th tree ($i \ge 1$) has index $i(n - 1) + 2$.
-The remaining inner nodes are follow in preorder.
+The remaining inner nodes follow in preorder.
 This choice conviently coincides with the Newick format:
 An inner node has index $j = i(n - 1) + 1 + b$ iff it is represented by the $b$-th ($b \ge 1$) opening bracket in the $i$-th Newick line.

 ### Tree decomposition of display graph: `treedecomp`

-A display graph of forest $F$ with trees $T_1, \ldots, T_t$ can be obtained by merging all leaves with the same label.
+An undirect display graph of forest $F$ with trees $T_1, \ldots, T_t$ can be obtained by merging all leaves with the same label and replacing directed edges with undirected ones.
 The parameter `treedecomp` is a [tree decomposition](https://en.wikipedia.org/wiki/Tree_decomposition) of small [treewidth](https://en.wikipedia.org/wiki/Treewidth).
 It is provided in the format `#x treedecomp [{tw},{bags},{edges}]` where
  - `{tw}` is the treewidth of the provided tree decomposition, i.e. the largest bag has size `{tw} + 1`.
+This may or may not minimal.
  - `bags` is a list of bags, each containing nodes where the indices $\{1, \ldots, n\}$ are leaf labels and all remaining refer to [inner nodes](#indices-of-inner-nodes).
- - `edges` are edges between bags.
+ - `edges` are edges between bags; the first bag has index $1$.

 ```
 #x treedecomp [2,[[8,16],[8,11,16],[1,11,15],[2,11,16],[7,8,11],[8,10,16],[3,10,13],[4,10,16],[8,9],[5,9,14],[6,9,12]],[[1,2],[1,6],[1,9],[2,3],[2,4],[2,5],[6,7],[6,8],[9,10],[9,11]]]